-You can find more information about how our Plan coordinates benefits with Medicare as outlined in (Medicare and GEHA) at www.geha.com.
+You can find more information about how our Plan coordinates benefits with Medicare as outlined in our Medicare + GEHA booklet at www.geha.com/medicare.

 • Tell us about your Medicare coverage You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
 You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare.